- Management Plan

 This project is pioneering in that it is the first known ground squirrel translocation project of this scale to include baseline data and follow up genetic screening studies.
 Prior translocations have predominantly focused on restitutions - creating colonies in areas where ground squirrels had gone extinct.

-Mossy Earth members have supported the funding of €13,700 to cover staff and travel costs for the project.
+Mossy Earth members have supported the funding of €13,700 each year to cover staff and travel costs for the project.
 This builds on a previous project in which we supported dwindling ground squirrel colonies in Slovakia by providing supplementary feed and reducing predation pressure.

 Monitoring & Reporting